axmolengine/axmol/docs/CODING_STYLE.md

 **Decision:**

 If dynamic allocation is necessary, prefer to keep ownership with the code that allocated it.
 If other code needs access to the object, consider passing it a copy, or passing a pointer or reference without transferring ownership.
 Prefer to use `std::unique_ptr` to make ownership transfer explicit.
 For example:

+Scene-graph objects derived from `ax::Ref` are owned by Axmol reference counting and autorelease pools.
+Create them through the class's `create()`/`init()` pattern, and never wrap them in standard smart pointers or call `delete` on them.
+For non-scene resources, use `std::unique_ptr` for exclusive ownership and `std::shared_ptr` only when shared ownership is intentional.

 ```cpp
 std::unique_ptr<Foo> FooFactory();